-- Experience with Cree entities and their administrative systems is a major asset.
+- Experience with Cree entities and their culture-related programs is considered a major asset

 KNOWLEDGE AND ABILITIES

-- Fluency in Cree and French is an asset.
+- Fluency in Cree and /or in French is an important asset.

 - This position is on-site, 35 hours per week, Monday through Friday with the occasional evenings and weekends